 Type B work permits apply to board members

-What job positions are mostly offered to the foreigners in Poland?
+What job positions are offered to the foreigners in Poland?

-What is the procedure for obtaining a work permit in Poland?
+What is the procedure for getting a work permit in Poland in 2023?

 Simplified procedure: Statement on entrusting work to a foreigner